-We spent the weekend being crafty.
-My kids are on a BIG Harry Potter kick, about 5 years behind the times, but loving it none the less.
-We watched most of the movies in the car on the way to and from California and all over Arizona and Texas this past month.
+My kids were on a BIG Harry Potter kick, a couple years ago, about 5 years behind the times, but loving it none the less.
+We watched most of the movies in the car on the way to and from California and all over Arizona and Texas this year.
 They turn everything from straws. to sticks to granola bars into magic wands.

 I love listening to them and watching the big kids get completely involved and play along.
 In fact, we have made up a list of our own “Ivanovsky Spells.”